About

 I study how organizations build complex products — and what stops them from doing it well.

 My career started at Ford Motor Company in the UK in 1976 — designing, developing, and delivering cars and trucks.
 In the early 1980s I left England, first to South Africa, then to the United States, and eventually to Australia, working in automotive engineering across four continents.
-For those first fifteen years, my focus was the product itself: structures, durability, vehicle safety.
+For those first fifteen years, my focus was purely on the product itself: structures, durability, vehicle safety.

-Today I work in regulated product development, helping organizations navigate the intersection of systems engineering, compliance standards (for automotive that's standards such as ASPICE, ISO 26262, ISO 21434), and the transformation to software-defined products.
+Today I continue my work in regulated product development, helping organizations navigate the intersection of systems engineering, compliance standards (for automotive that's standards such as ASPICE, ISO 26262, ISO 21434), and the transformation to software-defined products.

 Industries